Lauther’s leg lifts Roughriders over Blue Bombers | Globalnews.ca

 Collaros didn’t get up for a few minutes, but did jog to the dressing room to cheers from the 11th consecutive sellout crowd of 32,343 at Princess Auto Stadium.

-The play was successfully challenged by Winnipeg for roughing the passer and the turnover was wiped out.
+Collaros had missed a game earlier this season with a neck injury.
+The hit to Collaros included his head and was successfully challenged by Winnipeg for roughing the passer and the turnover was wiped out.

+Bombers kicker Sergio Castillo then missed a 51-yard field-goal attempt to end the series — one of two he missed during the game.

 Collaros had completed nine of 15 pass attempts for 165 yards with two interceptions and one touchdown.
 He was replaced by Chris Streveler, who was 5-of-9 passing for 39 yards and two picks.

-Trevor Harris was 18-of-31 for 239 yards with one interception for Saskatchewan.
+Harris, who was 18-of-31 for 239 yards with one interception, said it was “heartbreaking” to see Collaros go down.

+“I think everybody will probably join up in prayer for Zach,” Harris said.
+“He’s a close friend of mine.
+I came in the league with him (with the Toronto Argonauts in 2012).

+“But I know he’s a tough dude and he loves football.
+I know he’ll find a way to bounce back, but I pray that he’s OK and hopefully it’s not what everybody thought it would be, a concussion.
+You don’t want that for anybody.”

-Running back A.J.
-Ouellette had 11 carries for 50 yards and the Riders’ lone five-yard touchdown run.
+Ouellette had 11 carries for 50 yards and the five-yard touchdown run.

 Winnipeg running back Brady Oliveira, who was held to 24 yards on five carries in Saskatchewan’s 34-30 Labour Day Classic win last weekend, rushed 20 times for 83 yards and had two catches for 19 yards.